sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Provides sorted index from unsorted raw data
+Short desc    : Provides sorted index from unsorted raw data
 URL          : http://tug.org/texlive/
-Лицензия     : MakeIndex
+License      : MakeIndex
-Описание     : MakeIndex is a computer program which provides a sorted index
+Descript     : MakeIndex is a computer program which provides a sorted index
              : from unsorted raw data.
 MakeIndex can process raw data output
              : by various programs, however, it is generally used with LaTeX
              : and troff.